 Then there are the eight FIFA-standard football pitches – leading clubs from all over the world including FC Barcelona, Real Madrid and Liverpool not to mention the England and Spanish national teams have come to train – while the huge, sumptuous spa and fitness centre offers a fantastic range of state-of-the-art equipment.

-New real estate developments such as Las Acacias, Buganvillas, Las Mimosas and Sunrise Apartments are also catering for global demand – Alicante airport is little more than one hour away while Murcia is no more than a 20 minute ride.
+New real estate developments such as Las Acacias, Buganvillas, Las Mimosas and Las Orquideas Apartments are also catering for global demand – Alicante airport is little more than one hour away while the new Murcia Airport at Corvera is no more than a 30 minute ride.

 La Manga Club are making plans for a memorable milestone – the Resort’s 50th Anniversary in 2022.
 If Seve Ballesteros had not passed away, he would have celebrated his 65th birthday that year, so not surprisingly, La Manga Club are planning for the Spanish superstar to be fondly remembered during the year of celebrations.